rd--/blksc3/md/setup.md

 - Download the MacOS binary for the [blksc3](https://github.com/rd--/blksc3/releases) command line program and unpack it
 - Start blksc3 in [Terminal](https://support.apple.com/guide/terminal/) by typing `./blksc3 stc-to-osc`
 - Download the [blksc3](https://gitlab.com/rd--/blksc3) archive and `cd` to the blksc3 directory
-- Start an Http Server by typing: `budo`
+- Start an Http Server by typing: `budo` or `python3 -m http.server`
 - Open browser and go to http://127.0.0.1:9966/blksc3.html
 - Start SuperCollider
 - In the blksc3 browser window load a graph by selecting from the _Graph Programs_ menu
 - Click _Play_ to send the program to SuperCollider.
 - Click _Reset_ to stop the sound.

+## Python Instructions

+Install python according to the instructions for your operating system.
+To start a local http server type:

+    python3 -m http.server

+The server will print the address to navigate to.

 ## Node and Npm Instructions